 August 23, 2011: Our 8/23/2011 satellite image shows construction of a new building with a very large footprint near the new Base Headquarters and the Janet Ramp.
 It measures approximately 255x184', and appears to be fairly tall.
 Construction continued until 02/2013.
 The purpose of the building is not clear.
 Located just south-east of the new Base Headquarters it could be a new dining hall or administrative offices.
 But our 2014 Tikaboo panorama shows no visible windows.
 It could also be storage.
 There is no connection to the flight line, so it is unlikely that it is an aircraft hangar.

 March 2011: Another smaller quonset hut-style building first showed up in a 03/2011 satellite image.
-It is located south of the dormitories and just south-west of the constuction site above.
+It is located south of the dormitories and just south-west of the construction site above.
 It may be related to that construction.

-March 2011: In December 2009 and August 2010 we reported road improvements at the Groom Lake Road gate and the and Back Gate.
+March 2011: In December 2009 and August 2010 we reported road improvements at the Groom Lake Road gate and at the Back Gate.
 A March 2011 satellite photo shows that some of the roads inside the restricted area have also been improved during the same time period, including Groom Lake Road, the Backgate Road, the road to the engine test cells on the far south end of the base and the access road to a fairly new radio site on a hill on the north-west side of Groom Lake.

 January 7, 2011: A large new Guard Shack is currently being built at the Rachel Back Gate to Area 51.
 The outside of the sheet metal building is complete, and contractors are busy finishing the inside.
 The building is about five times the size of the current guard shack, which was built in October 2000.
 It is located between the current guard shack and the original pre-2000 guard shack.
 After the paving of part of the Back Gate road last August (see below), this is the second major upgrade to the Back Gate in six months.
 Clearly this gate is going to see more traffic.